Springwater, Ontario: History

-Prior to European settlement, Ossossane, the largest Wendat settlement and capital of the confederacy was located near modern day Elmvale.
+Prior to European settlement, Ossossane, the largest Wendat settlement and capital of the confederacy was located near modern-day Elmvale.

 Springwater was formed in 1994 through the amalgamation of Flos and Vespra Townships, together with the Village of Elmvale and a portion of the former Medonte Township.

 Communities

 Anten Mills is centred on the intersection of Horseshoe Valley Road West (formally County Road 22) and Wilson Drive (formally the 7th Concession of Vespra), 15 km northwest of Barrie.
 The community derived its name from a well-known mill operating in the area in the late 1800s.
-The first syllables of this firm's name, Anderson & Tennant, after its owners Charles Anderson and a Mr. Tennant, were merged to create the word Anten.
+The first syllables of this firm's name, after its owners Charles Anderson and a Mr. Tennant, were merged to create the word Anten.
 Country music star Jason McCoy grew up in Anten Mills.

 Most of the workforce living in Anten Mills are employed in nearby Barrie.
 The area surrounding Anten Mills is predominantly either farm or crown land; however, golf courses, ski resorts and hiking trails also dot the landscape.

 Some 25 km northwest of Anten Mills is Wasaga Beach, a popular summer tourist attraction.

 Crown Hill is located at the municipal boundaries of Springwater and Oro-Medonte, just outside the northern city limits of Barrie.
 Prior to the provincial highway downloads of 1997, Highway 11 left its expressway route through Oro-Medonte at Crown Hill, transferring onto Penetanguishene Road for the remainder of its southerly route into Barrie and Toronto.
 Highway 11 now continues past the Penetanguishene Road interchange along the former route of Highway 400A, ending at Highway 400 1.1 kilometres further southwest.

 Elmvale is located at the intersection of County Road 27 and County Road 92 (Queen Street).
 The Elmvale Maple Syrup Festival, established in 1966, draws thousands of visitors each year.
 Elmvale was home to 2,369 people in 2011.
 It is the site of the Elmvale Jungle Zoo.